Arborglyph: Aspen carvings

-Aspen carvings are arborglyphs made in the bark of aspen trees by shepherds, many of them Basque and Irish American, throughout the Western United States.
-They have been documented across northern California and in areas such as Boise, Idaho and Steamboat Springs, Colorado.
+Aspen carvings are arborglyphs made in the bark of aspen trees by shepherds, many of them Basque, Hispanic, Greek, or Irish American.
+The arborglyphs have been documented across the Southwestern United States, from northern California and Idaho down to Colorado and New Mexico.
 Basque immigrants from the Pyrenees came to work as shepherds in the mid-19th century, and, spending long hours alone in forests, etched drawings and poetry into the aspen trees with a knife or even their fingernails.
 One expert alone has recorded around 20,000 tree carvings across California, Nevada, and Oregon, dating from the early 1900s.

 The markings turned darker against the pale bark as the tree healed itself.
 Aspens typically only live around 100 years, but arborglyphs have also been found on dead fallen trees.
 The subject of these carvings range from dates and names to quite detailed drawings, sometimes depicting explicit sexual themes.
-The carvings often reflect their lonely lives.
-Wildfires, disease, and natural deterioration are reducing the number of the aspen arborglyphs.
+Individual artists would frequently sign their works, and the Basque shepherds often in cursive, though the more erotic art is exclusively anonymous.
+The carvings often reflect their lonely lives tending sheep.
+Wildfires, disease, and natural deterioration are reducing the number of the aspen arborglyphs today.

 A grove of aspens with Basque arborglyphs in the Steens Mountain region of southeastern Oregon have been designated as Oregon Heritage Trees.

 A project was run by the USDA Forest Service in 1997 to record and study arborglyphs in the Fremont National Forest of southeastern Oregon, near Lakeview.